stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - The UserInfo Endpoint
 - The Token Endpoint, in the ID Token

-<aside class="success">Should there be 2 calls to itsme for this schedule, one for Token request & one for Userinfo request?    </aside>
+<aside class="success">Should there be 2 calls to itsme(r) for this schedule, one for Token Request & one for UserInfo Request?    </aside>

 ### 4.3.1.
 UserInfo Endpoint
 As per the [OpenID Connect specification](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest),